lucgr/RepoScope/README.md

 1. **Creating a Workspace**:
    - Navigate to the "Virtual Workspace" tab in the extension popup
-   - Enter a workspace name (used for the local repository)
+   - Enter a workspace name (used for the local repository structure)
-   - Specify a branch name (will be created in all repositories)
+   - Specify a branch name (will be created in all repositories if they are cloned as part of a feature development flow later)
    - The task name is automatically extracted from the branch name
    - Select the repositories to include in the workspace
    - Click "Create Virtual Workspace"
-   - Once created, use the provided clone command to get a local copy
+   - Once processing is complete, a ZIP file containing the virtual workspace will be automatically downloaded by your browser.
+Extract this ZIP to get your workspace.

 2. **Using the Workspace**:
-   - After cloning, navigate to the workspace directory
+   - After extracting the ZIP, navigate to the workspace directory
    - Use the provided multi-repo scripts to manage operations across all repositories:

 ```bash